-Back To School For Catholic Students In Pennsylvania Following Abuse Report
+Catholic Schools And Parents Grapple With Whether To Address Abuse Report

 "For some kids — and this is what I'm concerned about — parents don't want them to be aware of this and that's the parents' right.
 So you're going to bring something up and stir something up that isn't there," he says.

-After the Mass, about a half-dozen parents decline to speak on the record because, they say, they either haven't talked to their kids about the clergy abuse or they don't know what to say.
+After the St. Bernard Mass, about a half-dozen parents decline to speak on the record because, they say, they either haven't talked to their kids about the clergy abuse or they don't know what to say.
 Some say they were unsure whether their young children even recognized they had prayed for victims of abuse.

+The Pittsburgh Diocese oversees 64 elementary and high schools in six Western Pennsylvania counties.
+The grand jury report named 17 schools in the diocese where abuse took place.
+That number could be higher, though.
+In a handful of cases, the report noted that abuse happened in a school but didn't specify which one.
+Sometimes children were molested and raped in their school.
+Other times students were groomed for abuse during the school day.

+Across Pittsburgh and the state, Catholic schools and parents are grappling with whether — and how — to address the grand jury report.
+Some, like Merante, don't feel it's their place to discuss it with young students.
+But others, including teachers and parents, are providing a space for students to voice their concerns about the report and their faith.

 Merante did send a letter from the Pittsburgh Diocese to parents during the first week of school.
 It reassured parents that "we as the Church are diligent in doing everything we can to provide safety and protection for those most vulnerable among us."